archangelstv/-Archangels-Prophecy-/README.md

 The Cavvines only work for a short while then the Corvid mutates bringing death and suffering to the Repub;ican Party and all it's members a lttle at a time.

-     15 million will die by the end of this year.
+     A million will die by the end of this year.

      60 million will pass from the virus by the end of next year.